Richie-Rokka/Data-Analytics-Capstone-Project-Cyclistic-Bike-Share/README.md

 These new features enabled more meaningful insights into customer behavior and ride patterns.

-The final dataset consists of 5,504,784 rows after cleaning, 90,291 rows were removed during the cleaning process.
+The final dataset made available for the analysis consists of 5,504,784 rows after cleaning, validation, and 90,291 rows were removed during the cleaning process.